-15. When a player from a mark or free kick, kicks for goal, and an opponent goes over the mark, and the field umpire blows his whistle for the breach before the ball goes through, the field umpire shall allow the player the option of another kick.
-If a goal or behind has been scored, and the player does not desire to exercise his option of another kick, the field umpire shall signal "all clear," and the goal or behind already scored shall be counted.
-(Altered March, 1930, by rotary system.)
+15. When a player from a mark or free kick, kicks for goal, and an opponent goes over the mark, and the field umpire blows his whistle for the breach before the ball goes through, the field umpire shall signal "All clear," and a goal, if obtained, shall be counted, but if a goal is not obtained by such kick the player shall he allowed another kick.